reflex-dev/reflex-web/docs/wrapping-react/imports.md

     tag = "HexColorPicker"
 ```

-## Import Types
+When you create your component, Reflex will automatically install the library for you.

-If the tag is the default export from the module, you can set `is_default = True` in your component class.
-This is normally used when components don't have curly braces around them when importing.
+### Import Types

-We do this in the Spline example in the overview section:
+Sometimes the component is a default export from the module.
+For example in the `react-spline` library the `Spline` component is the default export, since there are no curly braces around the import.

 ```javascript
 import Spline from '@splinetool/react-spline';
 ```

-To wrap this component we would set `is_default = True` in our component class:
+In these cases you must set `is_default = True` in your component class, as we did in the Spline example in the overview section:

 ```python
 class Spline(rx.Component):